marcglasberg/SameAppDifferentTech/MobileAppReactNativeHooks/README.md

 This makes it very easy to mock or simulate the DAO, because creating an object is simpler than composing JSON information.

-> Note: If your application uses server-side rendering (SSR) you will need another way to inject the DAO, so that
-> you can have different DAOs for different users.
-While there are many ways to do that, I'd suggest putting the
-> dao object inside the MobX Store.
-Your code would then become:
-> `let portfolio = await store.dao.loadPortfolio();`.

 ## Difference between mocking and simulating the DAO